-The Great Plains Zoo is a key player in 24 endangered species breeding programs including Amur Tigers, Eastern Black Rhinoceros and Siamang Gibbons.
-Important work is being done right here in Sioux Falls, SD in order to create healthy populations of these precious animals worldwide.
+The Great Plains Zoo is a key player in 43 Species Survival Plans including Amur Tigers, Eastern Black Rhinoceros and Siamang Gibbons.
+Important work is being done right here in Sioux Falls, S.D., in order to create healthy populations of these precious animals worldwide.
 The Zoo also supports the work of global conservation efforts worldwide including the International Rhino Foundation, the Snow Leopard Trust, and others.

-In addition to caring for more than 1,000 animals and participating in 24 endangered species breeding programs, the Great Plains Zoo serves as a regional rehabilitation facility for raptors and other native wildlife.
+In addition to caring for more than 1,000 animals, the Great Plains Zoo serves as a regional rehabilitation facility for raptors and other native wildlife.
 In this role, the Zoo actively rehabilitates wild birds that are injured and sick for re-release into the wild.
 These wild birds have included Bald Eagles, Golden Eagles, Red-Tailed Hawks, Harlan’s Hawks, Great Horned Owls, Snowy Owls, and many other species.

 A gift to our Conservation Fund helps make these important conservation efforts possible.
 Your gift can be designated for one or all of these projects.
 For more information, please call 605.367.8313, or email our Development Department.

 Love this zoo!
 Great place to get a walk in and the animals are everywhere!
 The museum/indoor part is very educational too.
 Has a lot of shade for when it's hot out.
 Very clean.
 Friendly staff.Taylor F.

 We love to visit the zoo.
 They have great outdoor exhibits and lots to do inside as well.
 Great for kids and adults.Robin A.